2023-09-24 03:00:00

 “The menu we developed scored 86 out of 100 points on the 2015 Healthy Eating Index, meeting most thresholds except for sodium content (exceeded) and whole grains (lower),” details Hess.

-Scientists will continue to investigate this concept, understanding that observational research indicates that ultra-processed products could be associated with adverse health outcomes.
+Scientists will continue to investigate this concept, understanding that observational research indicates that ultra-processed products might be associated with adverse health outcomes.
 This research shows that there is a role for a variety of foods in building a healthy diet and that more research is needed.

 Study Foods